beevik/MonkOS/README.md

 ### Building with docker-ized tools

-Because it can be a bit of a pain to build and install a cross-compiler, a docker container has been prepared, allowing you to avoid building the cross-compiler yourself.
+Because it can be a bit of a hassle to build and install a cross-compiler, a docker container has been prepared, allowing you to avoid building the cross-compiler yourself.
 To run the docker-based build, make sure you have a recent version of docker installed on your system, add yourself to your system's